paalso/python-project-83/README.md

 Page Analyzer is a lightweight SEO tool designed to assess web pages for key SEO elements.
 It enables users to check URLs, store them in a database, and analyze page content.
 While its functionality is minimalistic, the application provides essential insights by verifying page accessibility and extracting crucial metadata, including the first-level heading (`<h1>`), page title (`<title>`), and meta description (`<meta name="description">`).
 All analysis results are securely stored in the database for future reference.

+#### Note:
+Currently, the project supports only PostgreSQL as the database.
+The database interaction logic relies on the psycopg2 library and PostgreSQL-specific SQL syntax, so support for other databases like SQLite is not implemented at this stage.

 ### Project setup

 1. Clone the repository